kkapuria3/BestBuy-GPU-Bot/README.md

 1. [Tampermonkey Extention](https://www.tampermonkey.net/)
-2. BestBuy Account (Please be signed in, Save your address, Save your creditcard)
+2. BestBuy Account (Please be signed in and have your address and credit card saved in bb account)

 ### Installing